chrisant996/clink/docs/clink.md

 `cua-copy`|Copies the selection to the clipboard.
 `cua-cut`|Cuts the selection to the clipboard.
 `cua-end-of-line`|Extends the selection and moves to the end of the line.
-`cua-forward-char`|Extends the selection and moves forward a character.
+`cua-forward-char`|Extends the selection and moves forward a character, or inserts the next full suggested word up to a space.
 `cua-forward-word`|Extends the selection and moves forward a word.
 `cua-select-all`|Extends the selection to the entire current line.
 `edit-and-execute-command`|Invoke an editor on the current input line, and execute the result as commands.
 This attempts to invoke %VISUAL%, %EDITOR%, or notepad.exe as the editor, in that order.